-ANSWER: Let us tackle a quick definition before delving into the Bible.
-According to Dictionary.com, illegal aliens are people who live in a country, other than the one of their birth, without having obtained citizenship status from the government.
-In order to find out how aliens (whether illegal or not) should and should not be treated, we need to understand how God instructed ancient Israel to treat the "strangers" (non-Israelites or Gentiles) living with them.
+In order to find out how illegal aliens should and should not be treated, we need to understand how God instructed ancient Israel to treat the "strangers" (also known as foreigners, Gentiles, sojourners, etc.) living with them.

-Some erroneously believe that Scripture teaches that ancient Israel was a closed society composed only of the descendants of Jacob.
-This, however, is simply not true.
-Not only did God allow aliens (also known as sojourners), whether they are "illegal" or not, to live among his chosen people, he specifically commanded how they were to be treated.
+It is not true that Israel was a closed society composed only of the descendants of Jacob.
+Not only did God allow aliens, whether they are "illegal" or not, to live among his chosen people, he specifically commanded how they were to be treated.

-Those born in Israel (as opposed to aliens) were forbidden by God to oppress strangers, especially since at one time they, too, were strangers in a strange land (Exodus 22:21, 23:9).
-The ancient Israelites were also commanded to apply the SAME laws used for citizens to aliens (illegal or otherwise) as well, "There shall be one law to the one born at home and to the stranger that dwells among you" (Exodus 12:49).
+Those born in Israel were forbidden, by God, to oppress or otherwise mistreat strangers (whom we would refer to as aliens).
+This was because the Israelites, at one time, were also strangers in the strange land of Egypt (Exodus 22:21, 23:9).
+They were commanded to apply the same laws used for citizens to aliens (illegal or otherwise) as well, "There shall be one law to the one born at home and to the stranger that dwells among you" (Exodus 12:49).

-God, no doubt foreshadowing the obedience from the heart that would be required under the New Covenant (Matthew 7:12), also commanded that foreigners not be treated in an illegal (based on his law) manner.
-They were to be loved as a person loved themselves (Leviticus 19:33 - 34).
+God commanded that foreigners be loved as a person loved themselves (Leviticus 19:33 - 34).
+This foreshadowed the obedience from the heart that would be required under the New Covenant (Matthew 7:12).
 Those foreign born or aliens who lived in Israel could worship the true God as fully as any native-born citizen.